-Anything canned or freeze-packed or sealed.
+This includes anything canned, freeze-packed or sealed.
 Just don’t forget a manual can opener.
 And have a plan to warm it up, like a camp stove you can use outdoors.
 Your refrigerator will keep food cold for about four hours if you don’t open it.
-A freezer can go up to 48 hours if you keep it closed.
+A freezer can preserve food up to 48 hours if kept closed.
 A full freezer stays colder longer than a half-full one.
 Throw out food if the temperature is 40 degrees or higher.
-Check the temperature with a thermometer when you have to open the refrigerator to ensure it’s still in the safe zone.
+Check the temperature with a thermometer if you must open the refrigerator to ensure it’s still in the safe zone.

 6. Get a generator… or better yet, solar panels.

-Generators are noisy and messy and require a fuel supply, but if nothing else, they will keep your lights on.
-Especially if an extended power outage puts your life at risk.
+Generators are noisy, messy, and require a fuel supply.
+But they will keep your lights on, especially if an extended power outage puts your life at risk.
 Make sure you handle yours safely and never run it indoors.
 And if you don’t have solar yet, now might be the time to think about trying it.
 Solar panels and a battery backup can help keep your lights on during outages.

 7. Install carbon monoxide detectors.

-Carbon monoxide poisoning often occurs in the wake of natural disasters and other power outages as many people misuse camp stoves and generators when the power goes out.
-Those tools are deadly when used inside, and having detectors in place can help avoid making dangerous mistakes.
+Carbon monoxide poisoning often occurs in the wake of natural disasters and other power outages.
+This is because many people misuse camp stoves and generators when the power goes out.
+Those tools are deadly when used inside and having detectors in place can help avoid making dangerous mistakes.
 Make sure to install them on every level of your home.